Students will earn 10 Green River College transfer credits on this program.

 Dr. Michael Moreno - 5 credits

-This hybrid course focuses on contemporary and older works of literature from the Netherlands (in translation) and Scotland, and it will include a focused selection of novels, short stories, plays, poetry, and films that are centered in and around Dutch and Scottish cities, with emphasis given to Middelburg and Edinburgh.
+This hybrid course focuses on contemporary and older works of literature from the Netherlands (in translation) and Scotland, and it will include a focused selection of novels, short stories, plays, poetry, and films that are centered in and around Dutch and Scottish cities, with emphasis given to Utrecht and Edinburgh.
 We will focus on techniques and strategies for analyzing and interpreting narratives both as important works of literature and reflections of the culturally rich countries to be visited.
 Dutch and Scottish works will be discussed in comparison with one another so that relevant parallels between the select nations we visit can be articulated.
 This will provide students with an ability to read and discuss the works using a range of interpretive lenses: history, culture, literary theory, spatial theory, politics, gender studies, racial/ethnic studies, among others.
 Important concepts and themes will include gender, class, and language-community constructions; relationships to place and nation; the city as a transformative character in the narrative; issues of social justice and civil liberties; implications of cultural identity and immigration in the 21st century.

 English: Writing in the Social Sciences